Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: NP-hardness of PC-Min-ED-

 Notice that each one of the paths $A_g$ and $A_r$ ($B_g$ and $B_r$, resp.) must necessarily traverse precisely one tab subpath from any pair of parallel tab subpaths, i.e., precisely one tab subpath of depth~$i$, for $i=1,2,\ldots, N$ (for $i=2,3,\ldots, N+1$, resp.).

 Also, at least one among $A_g$ and $A_r$ ($B_g$ and $B_r$, resp.) also traverses the single tab subpath of depth~$N+1$ (of depth~$1$, resp.).
 We claim that in fact, precisely one among $A_g$ and $A_r$ ($B_g$ and $B_r$, resp.) also traverses the single tab subpath of depth~$N+1$ (of depth~$1$, resp.).

-Indeed, for $M$ sufficiently big, say $M > D\ell = \max\{d, D\ell\}$, and by Lemma~\ref{lem:separator}, the tab subpaths within $A_g$ and $B_g$ (within $A_g$ and $B_g$, resp.) are perfectly aligned in the alignment associated to the edit distance computation for $r(A_g)$ and $r(B_g)$ (for $r(A_r)$ and $r(B_r)$, resp.), there is no possible gain in loosing their alignment.
+Indeed, assume for a contradiction that $A_r$ ends immediately before the tab subpath at depth~$N+1$.
+This implies that $A_g$ ends with $T_{N+1}$.
+We claim that in this case we have $d \geq 2\ell$, contradicting the assumption made at the beginning of this proof.
+First, note that $A_g$ has $N + 1$ of tab subpaths.
+If $B_g$ had a different number of tab subpaths (i.e., $N$), then $\ed(A_g,B_g) \geq |T|$.
+From the choice of $T$, we have that $T \geq 2\ell$ and thus $d \geq \ed(A_g,B_g) \geq 2\ell$, which is the desired contradiction.